 Early in the morning on August 5, 1998, Ned Gillette was shot to death in his tent in the Karakoram.He was 53.
 Middle aged, at least by old standards.
 But Gillette was one of those people whose personality was so outsized he seemed immortal.
 “Icon” doesn’t begin to cover it, and for some people the mere list of exploits doesn’t do them justice, either.
 Gillette was a personality so gargantuan the expectation was always of continuance – surely there’d be more to come.
 When Ned died, the skiing and climbing communities were struck by the sheer impossibility of it.
 At the very least Ned Gillette was robbed of the chance to die in sport.
 Bullets?
 What a prosaic way to take a life too extraordinarily lived.

 Edward “Ned” Gillette in some ways followed a classic adventurers’ path – rebellion.
-He came from hidebound New England stock, went to Dartmouth, became one of the better nordic skiers in the U.S., attended the University of Colorado to get an MBA…and then couldn’t toe the line for another second.
+He came from hidebound New England stock, went to Dartmouth, became one of the better nordic skiers in the U.S., attended the University of Colorado to get an MBA, spent one day in grad school—and couldn’t toe the line for another second.

 He fled for Yosemite, rubbing shoulders with the likes of Royal Robbins and Yvon Chouinard and began to learn about the outdoors in a way that competition on skis had never afforded him.
 Expeditions, for their own sake, became a calling – but Gillette was no hippie.
 He still had the drive of his upbringing which meant bulling forward.
 According to an extensive, heartbreaking account of Gillette’s life by Todd Balf in Men’s Journal, even early Gillette adventures, like a 300-mile ski traverse of the Brooks Range, saw him pushing compatriots harder than they would’ve liked.
 This would prove to be a signature, but hardly the whole of the man.